huggingface/blog/encrypted-llm.md

 In transformer models, the most computationally intensive operation is the attention mechanism which multiplies the queries, keys, and values.
 In FHE, the cost is compounded by the specificity of multiplications in the encrypted domain.
 Furthermore, as the sequence length increases, the number of these challenging multiplications increases quadratically.

 For the encrypted head, a sequence of length 6 requires 11,622 PBS operations.
 This is a first experiment that has not been optimized for performance.
 While it can run in a matter of seconds, it would require quite a lot of computing power.
-Fortunately, there is an exponential increase in the performance of FHE.
-You can expect hybrid cleartext-FHE LLMs such, as the one discussed here, to achieve sub-second inference times within 18 months and full FHE LLMs, like ChatGPT, to reach such low latencies within 5 years.
+Fortunately, hardware will improve latency by 1000x to 10000x, making things go from several minutes on CPU to < 100ms on ASIC once they are available in a few years.
 For more information about these projections, see [this blog post](https://www.zama.ai/post/chatgpt-privacy-with-homomorphic-encryption).

 ## Conclusion